kleinee/jns/README.md

     apt-get install -Y dvipng

 ## Note
 By installing TeX from the jessie repository it comes with it's own Python installation.
-Would be nicer if we could install Tex in such a way that it uses our Python 3 installtion.
-Need to investigate, if this is possible.
-Please drop me a line if you know the answer.
+It would be nicer to install TeX in such a way that it uses Python 3.4.3 as installed here.
+Please drop me a line if you know wheter this is possible.

 ## Readline
-When you start IPython right after installation you get the following warning:
+When you start IPython right after the installation you get the following warning:

     WARNING: Readline services not available or not loaded.
     WARNING: The auto-indent feature requires the readline library